Offices/Divisions

 Interactive Media Production (IMP)

 The Interactive Media Production (IMP) program includes a strong foundation in arts, technology, and communication.
-In partnership with Harford Community College, the program was updated so students start with a foundation course in the Principles of Arts, Media and Communication.
+The program was updated in partnership with Harford Community College so students start with a foundation course in the Principles of Arts, Media and Communication.
 From there, they take two courses in Interactive Media Design that focus on digital media, interactive media, and graphic design.
 The program concludes with a capstone course that emphasizes students’ portfolio projects.

 Students gain experience in Internet technology and website development, computer graphics, electronic media and project management.
 Students have the opportunity to earn certification in Adobe Creative Suite or web design.
 Graduates may also earn college credit.